allbdev/rickandmorty/README.md

 This project is available to see in: https://rickandmorty-alb-dev.vercel.app/

-First, run the development server:
+Or you can run localy by running:

 ```bash
 npm run dev